Last Updated on February 1, 2023

 Bristol and Bath

 Now thinking of somewhere completely new to me, I still really want to visit Bristol and Bath at some point!
-I was hoping to visit in 2020 but we all know how that turned out!
 They look like nice cities to photograph, so that would be my main reason for visiting!

 Visiting Friends and Family